SWivid/F5-TTS/src/f5_tts/infer/README.md

 gen_file = ""
 remove_silence = false
 output_dir = "tests"
+# To generate a subtitle file along with the audio
+output_subtitle_file = "subtitle.json"
 ```

 You can also leverage `.toml` file to do multi-style generation, refer to `src/f5_tts/infer/examples/multi/story.toml`.